openfaas/openfaas-cloud/PRIVACY.md

 ### Authentication

-When the feature is live OpenFaaS Cloud will require a login to access the UI dashboard.
+When a user attempts to access their dashboard, OpenFaaS Cloud will require authentication.

 Access to this dashboard will be via single sign-on (SSO) with your GitHub account through use of a GitHub OAuth 2.0 App.
 Once authenticated a JWT token will be issued to you containing claims about your user account - the JWT is stored in a Cookie in your browser, but is not stored on  OpenFaaS Cloud.
 If you wish to remove your cookie, just remove it from your browser or clear your browsing history.

 You may retract access to the GitHub OAuth 2.0 App through your GitHub profile.

 ### Uninstalling

 If you want to remove your endpoints from OpenFaaS Cloud please remove the GitHub App integration and GitHub OAuth 2.0 App via your GitHub profile page.
 This action will cause the deployed functions to be deleted, but the Docker images may still remain in the registry for a period of time after this step depending on whether a public Docker Hub account is being used or a private registry.

+#### Data protection

+The "Community Cluster" is hosted on servers owned and controlled by [DigitalOcean LCC](https://www.digitalocean.com/about/) in the the London region.
+The operator of the "Community Cluster" has no affiliation with DigitalOcean.

-To have all information removed contact alex@openfaas.com.
+To request your data or to have have all information removed contact alex@openfaas.com.

 ### Misc

 #### Report a vulnerability

 Do not report a vulnerability via Slack or GitHub.
 Please contact alex@openfaas.com directly.
 Give 5-10 working days for an initial response.